 Abstract

 Larval oysters in hatcheries are susceptible to diseases caused by bacterial pathogens, including Vibrio spp.
-Previous studies have shown that the daily addition of probiotic Bacillus pumilus RI06-95 to water in rearing tanks increases larval survival to challenge with Vibrio coralliilyticus.
-We propose that the presence of probiotics may change bacterial communities in rearing tanks, leading to the recruitment of beneficial microbes by larvae.
+Previous studies have shown that daily addition of the probiotic Bacillus pumilus RI06-95 to water in rearing tanks increases larval survival when challenged with Vibrio coralliilyticus.
+We propose that the presence of probiotics causes shifts in bacterial community strucuture in rearing tanks, leading to the recruitment of microbes that are beneficial to larvae.
 During three trials spanning the 2012-2015 hatchery seasons, larvae, tank biofilm, and rearing water samples were collected from control and probiotic-treated tanks in an oyster hatchery over a 12-day period following spawning.
 Samples were analyzed by 16S rDNA sequencing of the V4 or V6 regions followed by taxonomic classification, in order to determine bacterial community structures.
 There were significant differences in bacterial composition over time and between sample types, but no major effect of probiotics on the structure and diversity of bacterial communities (Bray-Curtis k=2, 95% confidence).
 However, probiotic treatment led to increased abundance of few bacterial taxa in the water and oyster larvae, and a significantly higher proportion of Oceanospirillales spp. and Bacillus spp.
 Co-occurrence network analysis suggests that probiotic treatments have a cascading effect on bacterial community structures, mediated through select taxa associated with the probiotic target species.

 Introduction